Johanna Calderon: from Harvard University to UM

 A public health issue

-Johanna Calderon contributed her first bricks to the discipline during her thesis and post-doctorate in public health at Inserm.
+Johanna Calderon contributed her first building blocks to the discipline during her thesis and post-doctorate in public health at Inserm.
 "My work has helped describe the neurodevelopmental profile of children born with heart defects.
 I identified a list of very specific disorders, which were rarely detected because the children generally have normal intelligence", explains the researcher.
 In particular, she provides evidence of autistic disorders, as well as other behavioral and attention disorders.

 Straddling two disciplines - neurology and psychology - his work combines diagnoses of children's neurodevelopment with standardized psychological tests.
 A mainly quantitative Anglo-Saxon neurodevelopmental approach.
 Her specialty on congenital heart disease is at the forefront in the United States.
 On the strength of her initial research results, she crossed the Atlantic in 2015.
 First with a postdoctorate at Boston Children's Hospital, then a position in neuropsychology and psychiatry at Harvard University.